scetx/datax/README.md

 - Written in Python.
 - Run file on Jupyter to easily view and interact with visuals.

 - How it works: Attack times are exponentially distributed due to their “memoryless” nature.
-The probability of a node in the network surviving past time t is defined as [e^(-lambda\*)](http://prob140.org/textbook/content/Chapter_15/04_Exponential_Distribution.html).
+The probability of a node in the network surviving past time t is defined as [e^(-lambda\*t)](http://prob140.org/textbook/content/Chapter_15/04_Exponential_Distribution.html) where lambda is the average rate of attack (initial value is arbitrarily defined here for visualization purposes).
 Depending on the number of infected neighbors a node has, the survival probability changes.

 ### other
 - A folder containing earlier drafts of visualizations and simulations.